Ircam-WAM/OpenSource-IRCAM/src/slides/slides-1.md

 développement collaboratif et sa redistribution à une communauté de contributeurs et d’utilisateurs."

+## FLOSS

+- Free, as in speech
+- Libre, as in french
+- Open, as in bar
+- Source, as in code
+- Software, as in everywhere

 Libre (R. Stallman) != Open Source (E. Raymond)

+---
+class: vertigo

+# Open Source ?

 ## Enjeux